 Working for a Venture-Backed Company

 How is working for a venture-backed company different from working within an established corporation?
 As we noted in our guide to Startup Culture, working for a startup can offer employees many of the same benefits that investing in one provides venture capital providers.
 Of course, employees may not initially enjoy the large salaries and perks that a large and established corporation can provide.
-On the other hand, talented people might choose a rapidly growing small company because they’re excited about the opportunities for economic and career growth they could enjoy in the future.
+A few perks of working at a venture-backed company over a large corporation:

 Because the company is small, employees may need to wear multiple hats, and some employees enjoy the challenge and chance to explore various facets of their company.
 In lieu of the highest salaries or best retirement plan, some startups also offer flexible schedules and other soft benefits that might also appeal to some very good employees.
 Working for a venture-backed company offers some challenges over taking a job with an established firm; however, the right startup or small business can also promise great rewards.